goostengine/goost-docs/development/general_principles.rst

 there's an existing C/C++ library which can be bundled as part of Goost, that's also a justifiable reason for a feature to be integrated.

+Embedding third-party software development kits (SDK) is out of scope for Goost due to licensing issues and maintenance burden.
+However, providing an interface to such SDKs may be appropriate in some cases.

 Alternatives
 ~~~~~~~~~~~~